phaustin/quantecon-example/book/docs/numba.md

 since old versions are a
 {ref}`common source of errors <troubleshooting>`.

-Let\'s start with some imports:
+Let's start with some imports:

 ```{code-cell} ipython3
 import numpy as np